Our Services

 Published on: 6/13/2026

-Celiac disease often hides behind subtle signs that are easy to overlook.
-Common but frequently missed symptoms include unexplained iron-deficiency anemia, persistent fatigue, neurological issues (like brain fog, headaches, or tingling), skin rashes such as dermatitis herpetiformis, dental enamel defects, and IBS-like digestive complaints.
-Recognizing these early is critical, as untreated celiac disease can lead to serious complications including osteoporosis, infertility, and long-term neurological damage.
+Celiac disease often hides behind subtle, easily overlooked signs.
+Commonly missed symptoms include unexplained iron-deficiency anemia, persistent fatigue, neurological issues (brain fog, headaches, tingling), skin rashes like dermatitis herpetiformis, dental enamel defects, and IBS-like digestive complaints.
+Early recognition is critical, as untreated celiac disease can lead to osteoporosis, infertility, and long-term neurological damage.

-If any of these symptoms sound familiar, don't wait to find answers.
+If these symptoms sound familiar, don't wait.
 Identifying celiac disease early can prevent irreversible damage and dramatically improve your quality of life.
-Take a free, instant, online symptom check now to better understand what your body may be telling you and confidently navigate your next steps with clarity.
+Because celiac symptoms overlap with so many other conditions, a structured assessment is the fastest way to clarify what's driving how you feel.
+Take a free, instant, online symptom check now to better understand what your body may be telling you and confidently navigate next steps.

 Celiac disease is an autoimmune condition triggered by gluten (a protein found in wheat, barley and rye).
 When someone with celiac disease consumes gluten, their immune system attacks the lining of the small intestine.
 Over time, this damage can lead to malabsorption of nutrients and a host of symptoms.
 While classic celiac disease symptoms—like diarrhea and weight loss—are well known, many signs are subtle and often mistaken for other conditions.
 Below is a gastroenterologist's checklist of celiac disease symptoms that are easy to miss.